rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ---

-### Main types of Business Analytics
+### Scopes of business analytics

-Analytics is used to tackle different questions related to business operations:
+Business analytics is commonly divided into three main categories:

-- Descriptive analytics: *What has happened?*
+- Descriptive analytics
-- Predictive analytics: *What will happen?*
+- Predictive analytics
-- Prescriptive analytics: *What should be done?*
+- Prescriptive analytics

 ---

 > **describe(v.)**
 >
 > mid-13c., descriven, <span style="background-color:yellow;">"interpret, explain,"</span> a sense now obsolete; c.
-1300, "represent orally or by writing," from Old French descrivre, descrire (13c.) and directly from Latin describere "to write down, copy; sketch, represent," from de "down" (see [de-](https://www.etymonline.com/word/de-)) + scribere "to write" (from PIE root [*skribh-](https://www.etymonline.com/word/*skribh-) "to cut").
+1300, "represent orally or by writing," from Old French descrivre, descrire (13c.) and directly from Latin describere <span style="background-color:yellow;">"to write down, copy; sketch, represent,"</span> from de "down" (see [de-](https://www.etymonline.com/word/de-)) + scribere "to write" (from PIE root [*skribh-](https://www.etymonline.com/word/*skribh-) "to cut").
 >
 > From late 14c. as "form or trace by motion;" c.
 1400 as "delineate or mark the form or figure of, outline."
 Reconstructed with Latin spelling from c.
 1450.
 Related: Described, describes, describing.
 <!-- .element style="text-align: left;font-family: 'Times New Roman', Times, serif;"-->

 <small>Source: https://www.etymonline.com/word/describe</small>

+---

+#### Definition: Descriptive analytics

+Descriptive analytics is the process of using **current and historical data** to identify patterns and events.

+Essentially, descriptive analytics answers the question: *What has happened?*

 ---